TSiu88/pizza-parlor/README.md

   * _Example Output: new order for a pizza is given with order screen shown, hide order button and home page info_
 * _The program has a field to put the name of the person ordering the pizza_
   * _Example Input: "Lelouch"_
-  * _Example Output: store name "Lelouch" into the pizza object_
+  * _Example Output: store name "Lelouch" into the pizza object and show during ordering and confirmation screens_
 * _The program has a drop down select menu with pizza sizes to choose from_
   * _Example Input: pick "Large"_
   * _Example Output: store selection "Large" into pizza object_